Confluence 6.8 Upgrade Notes

 If you're already running a version of Confluence, please follow these instructions to upgrade to the latest version:

 - Go to > Support Tools > Health Check to check your license validity, application server, database setup and more.

 - Before you upgrade, we strongly recommend that you back up your installation directory, home directory and database.

-- If your version of Confluence is earlier than 6.5, read the for all releases between your version and the latest version.
+- If your version of Confluence is earlier than 6.5, read the release notes and upgrade guides for all releases between your version and the latest version.

 - Download the latest version of Confluence.

 - Follow the instructions in the Upgrade Guide.

 Checking for known issues and troubleshooting the Confluence upgrade